abdulhkensium/amconnector/mapping/README.md

 The payment method relationship has now been mapped.

+## Mapping Tax Category

+Tax class in Magento must be mapped with tax category in Acumatica.
+The purpose of this is to ensure taxes are processed and settled accurately from Magento to Acumatica.
+To begin, navigate to the A-M connector workspace in Magento and select “Tax category” under Mapping.

 ## Mapping Shipping Methods

 Shipping methods can be mapped bidirectionally depending on the nature of the order that has been placed.